pateljay43/MagicTrick/README.md

 ### Requirements

-- iOS device with a processor of series A9 or newer (iPhone 6s or newer)
+- iOS device with a processor of series A9 or newer (iPhone 6s, iPad 9.7 2017 or newer)

 ### How to use